cosmastech/cosmastech.github.io/_posts/2026-04-25-ai-first-workflow.md

 Not yet, anyhow.
 The most challenging part of software development is understanding a system and making non-breaking changes when requirements shift.
 The bigger a system is, the lower the test coverage, the poorer documented a system is, the worse the AI outcomes will be.
 By default, it's not going to tell you this: it's not going to ask you for clarity about something, it's not going to suggest you pushback against requirements.
 AI is a highly confident, highly capable sycophant.

 There are ways to seek clarity before diving in, like [Matt Pocock's grill-me](https://github.com/mattpocock/skills/blob/main/grill-me/SKILL.md) skill.
+This is not the default behavior for an LLM.

+One of the dreams being sold by agentic development is that anybody can commit code to a project.
+How do commit code when you don't know the ramifications of your change and don't know you need to probe and challenge your agentic partner?

+### But AI is Pretty Good

+@todo